nikkomiu/blog/content/guides/golang-graphql-ent/04-wire-gqlgen-to-ent.md

 }
 ```

-I've split up some of the code into multiple lines but otherwise we are updating the `NewResolver()` method to take
+I've split up some code into multiple lines, but otherwise we are updating the `NewResolver()` method to take the
-the `*ent.Client` in as a parameter and set it on the `Resolver{}` to the new property.
+`*ent.Client` in as a parameter and set it on the `Resolver{}` to the new property.

 With that in place loading the `*ent.Client` is easy by just calling the `FromContext(context.Context)`
 method within the ent package that was generated.